A long wall of graffiti art on the side of a brick building in upscale Provenza reminds passersby that coffee is better

 Desarolladores de café, which means coffee developers, is a micro roaster and one of those “no frills” neighbourhood cafés, a little rough around the edges outside but serves up damn good coffee inside.
 Tucked away inside a garage-like space, it’s easy to miss and when I was there it didn’t seem to get a ton of foot traffic.
 I prefer it that way because the baristas have time to talk to you and are happy to explain everything you want to know about their locally-sourced coffee.

 Rather than offering a rotating bean of choice, here you get to pick the bean you want – locally-sourced, roasted on-site in small-batches and placed right on the counter, so you can actually see and smell each bean.
 The concept is really cool.
 If you feel overwhelmed by the options, just tell the barista what your palettes are in for and they’ll help you pick the right bean.

 If you want to learn how to harvest and process coffee you can visit their coffee farm on a guided half-day trip.

 Where: Carrera 35 #7-60, El Poblado

 What to try: Colombian beans from Antioquia, Tolima or Cauca.

-Tucked away in the Barrio Manila, Hija Mia is a different kind of café owned by a Colombian-Aussie couple.
+Tucked away in the Barrio Manila, Hija Mia (which means my daughter) is a different kind of café owned by a Colombian-Aussie couple.
 It’s inspired by the coffee scene in Australia and could be credited with bringing the flat white to Colombia but what I love about Hija Mia is their aim to deliver good Colombian coffee to Colombians at home.
 This used to be a challenge (and still is), since the best Colombian coffee has always been exported for profit instead of local consumption.
 Hija Mia has been able to source high-quality green beans from micro lots near Medellin before they get exported.
 They also roast in-house so you know you’re getting the freshest cup.